 Panther generates alerts when your detection rules or policies for GitLab are triggered, and integrates with a variety of alert destinations to allow for intuitive management of any alerts.
 Alerts can also be sent to alert context or SOAR platforms for more remediation options.

 Alerts are categorized by five different severity levels: Info, Low, Medium, High, and Critical.
 Your security team has the ability to dynamically assign severity based on specific log event attributes.

 If you have any questions about configuring or monitoring GitLab logs in Panther, our customer support team is here to help.
 All customers have access to support via a dedicated Slack channel, email, or in-app messenger.

 You can view our documentation on configuring and monitoring GitLab logs here , or customers can sign up for the Panther Community to share best practices or custom detections for GitLab logs.

 Replacing Traditional SIEM for GitLab

 With Panther, your team doesn’t have to waste time and resources on operational overhead, pay excessive costs to keep up with the growth of cloud app data, or struggle with restrictive detection logic.
 Panther was founded by a team of security engineers who struggled with other SIEM solutions first-hand, and built an intuitive, cloud-native platform to solve them.

 Panther is a cloud-native SIEM built for security operations at scale, offering flexible detection-as-code, intuitive security workflows, and actionable real-time alerts.
-If you’re searching for a seamless SIEM platform for GitLab, request a demo or sign up for a free trial today.
+If you’re searching for a seamless SIEM platform for GitLab, request a demo today.